 What is estate planning, and why is it important?
 Estate planning is laying out in writing what you want to happen to your assets after you die.
 It’s also documenting who you want to make key medical and financial decisions for you during your lifetime if you can’t make them yourself.

-What is involved in estate planning?
+What is involved in planning an estate?
 It varies for each person.
 A single person who rents an apartment and doesn’t have children will likely have a simpler estate plan than a remarried person who owns two homes and has children from both marriages.
 As a result, the process of estate planning for each will likely be markedly different.
 But going through that process may be just as important for each as well.

 Estate planning is important “to make sure that those you leave behind are looked after,” said J. Stephen Gunter II, a Certified Financial Planner™ professional and an associate advisor with Bridgeworth, LLC, an independent registered investment adviser firm in Huntsville, Alabama.
 “We don’t do estate planning for ourselves, we do it for our loved ones.
 We do it for the people and the organizations that we care about and that we want to make sure are supported and know that we care about them, even after we are gone.”